fastify/fastify-rate-limit/README.md

 - `onExceeded` : callback that will be executed when a user reached the maximum number of tries.
 Can be useful to blacklist clients

 ### Examples of Custom Store

+These examples show an overview of the `store` feature and you should take inspiration from it and tweak as you need:

 - [Knex-SQLite](./example/example-knex.js)
 - [Sequelize-PostgreSQL](./example/example-sequelize.js)